WinsVideo/winsvideo-1.0/README.md

 ## About this project

-I do no guarantee that this project will be safe from XSS vulnerabilities, I made this so people could help find those vulnerabilites and help patch the loophole in te backend system.
+I do no guarantee that this project will be safe from XSS vulnerabilities, I made this so people could help find those vulnerabilites and help patch the loophole in the backend system.

 ## Credits